 - Environment variable easy setup

-Oh-my-zsh is a community-driven framework with a lot of features.
-It comes with a customizable theme and has a rich catalog of plugins aimed at system admins and developers.
+Oh-my-zsh is a community-based framework with many functions.
+It comes with a customizable design and has an extensive catalog of plugins aimed at system administrators and developers.

 - Linux - Ubuntu 20.04 or CentOS 8